 We have argued for greater safety assurances for everyone, as well as reminding members of the central advice already issued by HMRC.
 At the onset we set out the fundamental steps we believe the department needs to take, and have continued to press on these issues.

-PCS have called upon the department to examine all these posts, and to explore alternatives ways of working, to allow this work to be undertaken outside the office.
+PCS has called upon the department to examine all these posts, and to explore alternatives ways of working, to allow this work to be undertaken outside the office.
 We continue to argue that the use of webchat, i-forms etc., will allow for more homeworking, and with it, safer conditions for our members.
-Some parts of the department are actively exploring these alternative methods, including trialling home-based telephony; whilst other areas insist on working as if it was ‘business as usual’, leaving those members understandably feeling like their wellbeing is of lesser consequence.
-We raised this again on 26 March, at a meeting with the Director of People Policy.
+We have made significant progress in this area, and the trial of a home-based telephony system has been proven to be a success; and Monday 18 May will see the overwhelming majority of telephony staff in HMRC, now being able to work from home.

 The department has agreed that there will be ongoing consultation between building responsible managers/senior responsible managers and PCS safety representatives, to ensure that there is proper health and safety cover in each workplace where staff are currently required to come in to the office.

 The short-sighted folly of the department’s ‘Building Our Future’ plans has been clearly illustrated by the fact that HMRC are currently relying on staff in offices that are on the verge of closing, to continue to deliver its services to the public.
-This was also raised in our meeting with the Director of People Policy.
+This is also regularly raised in our meetings with the Director of People Policy.

 We have called on HMRC to press all their contractors to do the same, because if on-site contractors feel compelled to come in when they are unwell, as they won’t get paid if they don’t, they could undo any good work being done through reducing the number of staff working from the office etc. As yet HMRC have been unwilling to do this.